-What are my rights in Texas or Washington, after a car repossession?
+What are my rights in Texas, Washington and Wisconsin, after a car repossession?

-Go to our Texas Repossession Law page, or our Washington Repossession Law page, for the specifics in your state.
-In order to get your car back, you will have to pay off the whole loan, not just your past due payments.
+Go to our Texas Repossession Law, Washington Repossession Law, and Wisconsin Repossession Law pages, for the specifics in your state.
+In Texas and Washington, in order to get your car back, you will have to pay off the whole loan, not just your past due payments.
+In Wisconsin, you have a right to reinstate by paying your past due payments plus a “security deposit.”
 Of course, it is rare that a consumer can pay off the whole loan, when already behind in payments.
 However, if there was a breach of the peace, you can sue the lender and the repossession agency, possibly get your deficiency balance eliminated, and get your attorneys fees paid by them.
 You also have the right to get back your personal possessions in the vehicle.

 What is a “breach of the peace?”